Monkey Puzzle – Adventure – Messenger of Evergreens (Page of Wands)

 Monkey puzzle trees can live to be 2000 years old and grow to 130 feet.
 They are extremely hardy and can even withstand the intense heat of lava flows and forest fires, but they were not immune to the axes and saws of humans.
 The monkey puzzle was heavily logged for over a century because of its fine knot-free wood.
 In 1976, these trees were declared “natural monuments.”
 It is forbidden to cut one down.
 They are considered endangered in their native habitat.

 Monkey puzzles are planted as ornamental trees for its unusual “reptilian” branches that forms a distinctive umbrella shape.
 The thick, triangular and scaly leaves are visual reminders that it once lived in the land of dinosaurs.

 Message: When working with the spirit of monkey puzzle we are reminded of the wisdom we gain from new adventures and how these adventures inspire us to adapt and transform in ways we may not have thought possible.
-Being adventurous or taking risks is an important aspect of beginning over again and having a fresh start.
-We are also reminded to take precautions and be aware of our surroundings during this time.
-By increasing our awareness, we gain more confidence in our ability to handle any situation or opportunity that arises as we venture out to explore and discover our world.
+Being adventurous or taking risks is an important aspect of starting over again and having a fresh start.
+We are also reminded to take precautions and be aware of our actions and surroundings during this time.
+By increasing our awareness, we gain more confidence in our ability to adapt to any situation or opportunity that arises.

 Challenge: Feeling stuck and not wanting to discover or venture out of our comfort zone.
 Lacking focus or confidence to move forward.